Karakuri Ball Set #03 Furai-Maru

 The Furai-Maru is rather simple in its transformation:

 - The body is ejected from its Karakuri Ball.

 - This part remains the same.
-It needs no changes to attach it to the second
+It needs no changes to attach it to the second half of the combination.

 - The two halves are ejected from their Karakuri Ball.